mega6453/AppiumWizard/README.md

 # Appium Wizard for Mobile Automation Testing

 Appium Wizard is a Windows software designed to streamline mobile automation using the open-source Appium server.
 This user-friendly tool helps testers to seamlessly run mobile automation tests on android and iOS(without depending on Mac machine) platforms in windows.

+:star2: Star :star2: this project to find it easily again, show your appreciation, and help make this project popular! :smiley: